gmuth/ipp-printjob-kotlin/README.md

     group 03

 You can use `ippfind` or `dns-sd -Z _ipp._tcp` (look at the rp value) to discover your printer's uri.
-If you have other issues just send me an email.
+If you have other issues contact me.

 ### Two implementations: Intermediate ByteArray and Streaming

 IPP messages are binary encoded requests and responses that are being transmitted via HTTP POST.
 The ByteArrayVersion uses a ByteArray as intermediate buffer structure to temporarily save the IPP request and response.
-Newbies should find this easier to understand, because encoding, message exchange and decoding are nicely separated.
+Newbies will find this easier to understand because encoding, message exchange and decoding are nicely separated.

 In the StreamingVersion the connection handling embraces the encoding and decoding fragments.

 ### Build

-In order to build the software you need an installed JDK.
+To build `printjob.jar` into `build/libs` you need an installed JDK.

     ./gradlew

-This builds `printjob.jar` into `build/libs`

 ### Community

-I'd love to see this minimal ipp implementation being ported to all kinds of programming languages.
+I'd be happy to see this minimal ipp implementation being ported to all kinds of programming languages.
 On request I'll explain developers without experience in jvm based languages what the jvm runtime library is used for.